-- Combine the remaining sugar, remaining almond flour, 3 oz almond flour, 1 tablespoon baking powder and ¼ teaspoon table salt in a mixing bowl.
+- Combine the remaining sugar, remaining almond flour, 5 oz all purpose flour, 1 tablespoon baking powder and ¼ teaspoon table salt in a mixing bowl.
 Run the mixer on low speed to distribute the ingredients.
 With the mixing running on low, add 6 oz unsalted butter a tablespoon at a time.
 Increase the speed to medium high and mix the batter for 2-3 minutes to aerate.
 Scrape the bowl and beater half way through.

 - With the mixer running on low, add 3 large eggs, one at a time.
 Scrape the bowl and beater between each egg.
-Add the almond extract and 2 oz cherry juice.
+Add ½ teaspoon almond extract and 2 oz cherry juice.

 - Pour the batter into the prepared pan and spread to an even layer.
 Scatter the cherries evenly over the batter.
 Sprinkle the remaining sugar/almond mix over the cherries.